Zarcolio/WinIPFinder/README.md

 TRACERT -h 2 %USERDNSDOMAIN%
 ```

-%USERDOMAIN% can also be replaced by %1 :)
+%USERDNSDOMAIN% can also be replaced by %1 :)

 Got additions?
 Pls let me know!